 In the years ahead, I hope I am going to keep becoming the person I need to become in order to write the stories and poems that I need to write.
 I believe that happens with writers—growth into the people they are capable of becoming—and I look forward to the surprises ahead, the stories and characters I don’t even have a glimmer of an idea about—at least, not yet.

-SHARON DARROW has taught in Vermont College’s MFA in Writing for Children and Young Adults since 1997 and at Columbia College Chicago (1996-2003).
+SHARON DARROW was on the faculty of Vermont College’s MFA in Writing for Children and Young Adults from 1997 to 2018 and at Columbia College Chicago (1996-2003).
+She continues to teach in VCFA residencies from time to time and to participate in school visits and writers' conferences.

 Her other works include short fiction, essays, and poetry in Other Voices, Rhino, Folio, Columbia Poetry Review, ACM (Another Chicago Magazine), Great River Review, AWP Chronicle, and others;